 Sometimes, yes, there were delightful adventures; other times, periods of anxiety, worry, depression and just plain stuck-ness.

 Up until then I thought life was mostly about looking out there: do more, see more, be more.
 Turns out I had to do my own deep digging and explore what I was running from before I could actually hear my inner voice.

 So what I most want to tell you is that my greatest adventure has been to stop and listen to that voice.
-And then, take the journey home to myself and the full joy of living deep.
+And then, take the journey home to my wise inner self and the full joy of living deep.

 the professional story

 And guess what?
 I no longer think of myself as a late bloomer.

 Turns out I had the perfect first act for my life’s work.
 Those early years, when I thought I was floundering, actually initiated me into all the things that show up in my work: empathy, creativity, love and deep listening, to name a few.

 I look back now and see that even though I got a little lost sometimes, ultimately I followed my heart.
 If you’re interested in the full bio, check out my profile on LinkedIn.

 the coming full circle story

 All those days of roaming gave me a unique view of life’s inevitable ambiguities.
 I’ve got a healthy respect now for paradox and the wisdom of both/and (rather than either/or).

-That’s why I’m committed to an integrative approach to counseling and coaching that combines both in-depth exploration and meaningful action.
+I believe in the power of both deep reflection and meaningful action.
 My clients tell me this works really well for them.